Question of the Week: What kind of creatures lay eggs? (We want kids to really get that it’s not just birds!)

 If you like your eggs fried, jump up high… If you want bacon with your eggs, wiggle your legs… If you want toast instead, nod your head (Mmm-hmm)…

-Group Activity: Chicken Dance – Play the music and have the children do the classic dance: Make your hands like talking four times, flap arms like wings four times, wiggle bottom four times, clap Four times, do it again faster!!
+Group Activity: Chicken Dance – Play the music and have the children do the classic dance: Make a “beak” with your hand, and make it “talk” 4 times.
+Flap arms like wings four times, wiggle bottom four times, clap Four times. (see movements here)

 You can find lots more book recommendations, songs, and story-time felt board activities at https://jeninthelibrary.com/tag/eggs/

-Book: One of many great books about someone finding an egg with a mysterious occupant and the process of waiting for it to hatch or other silly stories about eggs – there’s a lot of them!
+Story Book: Read one of many great books about someone finding an egg with a mysterious occupant and the process of waiting for it to hatch or other silly stories about eggs – there’s a lot of them!
 Some options:

 - The Odd Egg.
 All the other birds have laid an egg except Duck.
 (The observant reader will notice it’s a male duck by its coloring.)
 Duck finds a very large egg he claims for his own, and waits for it to hatch.
 This is a very fun read-aloud, and the graphic design is really interesting… see my review on Amazon for a picture.